-With the custom mapping, determine your system needs and program in all other receiver parameters, frequency access code, receiver type, etc. Go to the "set Status" screen (if in the "Receiver Programmer" tap the button marked "Status").
-Turn Receiver Status Word S4-8 ON (1), and tap the box marked "Save", taking you back to the "Receiver Programmer" screen.
+With the custom mapping determined that is needed for your system, program in all other receiver parameters, frequency access code receiver type, etc. Go to the "set Status" screen (if in the "Receiver Programmer" tap the button marked "Status").
+Turn Receiver Status Word S4-8 ON (1) and tap the box marked "Save", taking you back to the "Receiver Programmer" screen.
 Load this program into the receiver following the procedure in Section 7-10.
 Loading The Program.